PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 }
 ```

-Again, this is wordy, but the purpose is simple: for each parsed revision, write it, convert it with pandoc, commit it.
-I'll show more detail later.
+Again, this is wordy, but the purpose is simple: for each parsed revision, write it, convert it with Pandoc, and commit it.
+I'll go into more detail later.

 Make a note of the `get_branch_name` and `get_file_path` functions.
 These functions take a page title, with its potential special characters and spaces and slashes, and normalize it into a git branch name or a file path.
 Here's `get_branch_name`, for instance: